Palak-2003/Palak/readme.md

 I'm passionate about Programming and Software Development.
 I enjoy working on projects that challenge me, expand my knowledge, and allow me to apply my skills to solve real-world problems.

 🚀 Projects:
 I have worked on several projects during my academic journey.
-These projects have allowed me to gain practical experience and enhance my skills in Java Developement
+These projects have allowed me to gain practical experience and enhance my skills.

 🌟 Open Source Contributions:
 I believe in the power of collaboration and open-source development.
 I actively contribute to open-source projects and enjoy being part of the vibrant developer community.
 Check out my repositories to see my contributions.